 4. What should I expect during my CFP exam prep?

-During your preparation phase, you'll encounter practice questions similar to those on your midterm exam and final test from your single program study material like Dalton Review that helps reinforce what you've learned throughout your financial planning education journey.
+During your preparation phase, you'll encounter practice questions similar to those on your midterm exam and final test from your single program study material like Dalton Review that helps reinforce what you've learned throughout your financial planning education.

 5. Is continuing education required after passing the Capstone Course and Exam?

 Yes!
-Continuing education maintains up-to-date knowledge in financial planning standards which is crucial even after becoming certified; it ensures that instructors develop their skill sets regularly while keeping abreast with industry changes.
+Continuing education keeps your knowledge of financial planning standards current, which matters even after becoming certified; it keeps instructors developing their skill sets regularly while staying on top of industry changes.